opensearch-project/documentation-website/_search-plugins/search-pipelines/search-processors.md

 ## Search response processors

-A search response processor performs an operation on the search response and returns a search response.
+A search response processor intercepts a search response and search request (the query, results, and metadata passed in the request), performs an operation with or on the search response, and returns the search response.

 The following table lists all supported search response processors.